Main Battle Tank

 The M1A1 entered production in 1985 followed by the the M1A2 in 1986.

-More information about the Abrams upgrade/modification programs following below.
+More information about the Abrams upgrade/modification programs is provided below.

 In total, 8,367 (3,273x M1 + 5,017x M1A1 + 77x M1A2) Abrams tanks were produced for the U.S. military.
 Foreign users include Australia, Egypt, Iraq, Saudi Arabia, and Kuwait.